rern/tips/bash/paren_bracket_brace.md

 $ pwd
 /home/user
 ```

-As you can see, the subshell allowed you to perform operations without affecting the environment of the current shell.
+The subshell allowed performing operations without affecting the environment of the current shell.

 4a.
-Braces ({}) are used to unambiguously identify variables.
+Braces `{}` are used to unambiguously identify variables.
 ```
     $ VARIABLE=abcdef
     $ echo Variable: $VARIABLE